Dog Memorials: Paintings that Keep them Close

 Sometimes pets have favourite toys, collars or other objects that would make the memorial a stronger piece.
-When composing a painting, it’s really easy to add these in!
+And when composing a painting, it’s really easy to add these in!

 Lots of pets have special collars, but they’re not always showing in your favourite pictures of them.
-It’s ok if you can’t take a new photo–they can still be added in.
+It’s okay if you can’t take a new photo–they can still be added in.

-In this case we didn’t have any photos of Roxy with her collar (or naturally-lit photos) to work from, but this one image had just the expression she made when she was attentive and excited (and just a little bit begging).
+In this case, we didn’t have any photos of Roxy with her collar (or naturally-lit photos) to work from.
+But this one image had juuuust the expression she made when she was attentive and excited (and just a little bit begging).

-We used the “expression” photo as a primary reference, and her special collar was added in no problem.
+We used the “expression” photo as a primary reference, and then her special collar was added in.

 Using Many Photos for One Painting